 The oilfield services industry experienced a significant decline in activity in the last half of 1998 which has continued into the first quarter of 1999, and such decline has resulted in lower utilization and day rates for its liftboat fleet.
+Despite a recent improvement in commodity pricing, Cardinal's second quarter results continue to reflect an increasingly downward trend in terms of revenue and profitability.
+Accordingly, Cardinal expects operating revenue and operating income for the second quarter ending June 30, 1999 to be lower than the corresponding amounts for the first quarter ended March 31, 1999.
 Should the decline in overall industry activity levels continue, it would have an increasing material adverse effect on Cardinal's financial condition and results of operation.